2003 Asturian regional election

-The 2003 Asturian regional election was held on Sunday, 25 May 2003, to elect the 6th General Junta of the Principality of Asturias.
+The 2003 Asturian regional election was held on 25 May 2003 to elect the 6th General Junta of the Principality of Asturias.
 All 45 seats in the General Junta were up for election.
 It was held concurrently with regional elections in twelve other autonomous communities and local elections all throughout Spain.

 Overview

 Electoral system

 The General Junta of the Principality of Asturias was the devolved, unicameral legislature of the autonomous community of Asturias, having legislative power in regional matters as defined by the Spanish Constitution and the Asturian Statute of Autonomy, as well as the ability to vote confidence in or withdraw it from a regional president.

 Voting for the General Junta was on the basis of universal suffrage, which comprised all nationals over 18 years of age, registered in Asturias and in full enjoyment of their political rights.
 The 45 members of the General Junta of the Principality of Asturias were elected using the D'Hondt method and a closed list proportional representation, with an electoral threshold of three percent of valid votes—which included blank ballots—being applied in each constituency.
 Seats were allocated to constituencies, which were established by law as follows: